chuyaowang/obsidian/Biology/Seminars/Identifying maximally informative signal-aware representations of single-cell data using the Information Bottleneck.md

 The bioIB algorithm outputs a compressed representation of scRNA data with **metagenes**, which are clustered probabilistic mapping of genes.
 The probabilistic construction preserves gene-level biological _interpretability_, allowing characterization of each metagene.

+> [!info] Clustered Probabilistic Mapping of Genes
+> The genes are mapped into clusters called metagenes.
+The mapping is not absolute but probabilistic.
+>
+> For example, gene $g_i$ might have a 70% probability of belonging to metagene $M_1$, a 20% probability of belonging to metagene $M_2$​, and a 10% probability of belonging to metagene $M_3$.
+>
+> Using a probabilistic approach captures the inherent complexity in biological data.
+Genes may be involved in multiple pathways and functions.

 Compared with dimensionality reduction techniques such as PCA, bioIB takes into account the biological signal.
 Compared with deep learning clustering methods, BioIB is more interpretable.

 BioIB also outputs a hierarchy of metagenes, reflecting the inherent data structure relative to the signal of interest, elucidating their significance in distinguishing between biological labels, and illustrating their interrelations with both one another and the underlying cellular populations.